mykevin81/sunkenland-dedicated-server/README.md

 3. Volume mount the server World directory to `/opt/sunkenland/` in the Docker container.

 ### Docker run command
+The name of the Docker image is `mykevin81/sunkenland-dedicated-server`.

 Here is an example of the docker run command
 ```bash
 $ docker run -d \